Chart Color Schemes

 The exceptional employment performance in Googong places it among Australia's strongest labour markets

-However, health care & social assistance employs only 10.7% of local workers, lower than Rest of NSW's 16.9%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, the labour force decreased by 3.2% while employment declined by 3.3%, leading to a rise in unemployment rate of 0.2 percentage points.
-In comparison, Rest of NSW saw an employment decline of 0.5%, labour force decline of 0.1%, and unemployment rising by 0.4 percentage points.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2260 jobs), with a state unemployment rate of 3.9%.
-National unemployment rate was recorded at 4.3%.
-Jobs and Skills Australia's national employment forecasts, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Googong's employment mix suggests local employment should increase by 6.3% over five years and 12.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, Googong's labour force decreased by 3.2%, with employment declining by 3.3%, causing the unemployment rate to rise by 0.2 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Googong's employment mix suggests local employment should increase by 6.3% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment